kubesphere/website/content/en/docs/cluster-administration/persistent-volume-and-storage-class.md

 weight: 8400
 ---

-This tutorial describes the basic concepts of PVs, PVCs and storage classes and demonstrates how a cluster administrator can manage storage classes and persistent volumes in KubeSphere.
+This tutorial describes the basic concepts of PVs, PVCs, and storage classes and demonstrates how a cluster administrator can manage storage classes and persistent volumes in KubeSphere.

 ## Introduction